penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/ipmi.md

 In practice, the choice is rarely binary.

 IPMI remains valuable in environments with older hardware or where Redfish support is limited or inconsistent.
 It provides reliable access to fundamental hardware health metrics and continues to work well when deployed on isolated management networks.

 Redfish, on the other hand, is clearly the direction of the industry.
-Its REST-based design, structured data model, and native discoverability make it far better suited for modern monitoring platforms such as Zabbix.
+Its REST based design, structured data model, and native discoverability make it far better suited for modern monitoring platforms such as Zabbix.
 Redfish scales naturally, integrates cleanly with automation workflows, and is significantly easier to reason about and troubleshoot.

 For many organizations, the most realistic approach is coexistence: IPMI for legacy systems, Redfish for new deployments.

 ## Questions

 - What problem do IPMI and Redfish both aim to solve, and how do their approaches differ?
 - How does the Redfish resource model (Systems, Chassis, Managers) differ from IPMI's sensor based model?
 - What role does JSONPath play in making Redfish monitoring scalable?
 - When designing a new monitoring template, why is vendor neutrality important?

 ## Useful URLs